 Academic advisors are available to you for much more than course selection.
 Plan to meet with your advisor regularly throughout each semester so we can discuss your goals, help you create long term plans, and assist you in building your Suffolk resume.

 Your assigned advisor's name is listed on the first page of your Program Evaluation.
 You can also check the MyAdvisor tab on MySuffolk.

 Undeclared majors are generally assigned an advisor in the Undergraduate Academic Advising Center.
 When you declare a major, you will be reassigned to a faculty advisor from your major department.

 All students are welcome to meet with an advisor in the Undergraduate Academic Advising Center for academic planning, study abroad planning, major changes, or any other general advising questions.

-To schedule an advising appointment at the Undergraduate Academic Advising Center:
+To schedule an appointment at the Undergraduate Academic Advising Center:

-If your appointment is for course selection and registration, you must bring the following:
+If your appointment is for course selection and registration, you must bring:

 Your advisor is here is offer academic advice designed to help you meet your individual interests and needs while also helping you make the most of your years at college.
 We will offer you information about your curriculum, graduation requirements, as well as university and college policies and procedures.